iann0036/tf-cfn-provider/docs/providers/oraclepaas/README.md

 To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/oraclepaas**.
 The below arguments may be included as the key/value or JSON properties in the secret:

 * `user` - (Optional) The username to use, generally your email address.
-It can also be sourced from the `OPC_USERNAME` environment variable.

 * `password` - (Optional) The password associated with the username to use.
-It can also be sourced from the `OPC_PASSWORD` environment variable.

 * `identity_domain` - (Optional) The Identity Domain or Service Instance ID of the environment to use.
-It can also be sourced from the `OPC_IDENTITY_DOMAIN` environment variable.

 * `database_endpoint` - (Optional) The database API endpoint to use, associated with your Oracle Cloud Platform account.
 This is known as the `REST Endpoint` within the Oracle portal.
-It can also be sourced from the `ORACLEPAAS_DATABASE_ENDPOINT` environment variable.

 * `java_endpoint` - (Optional) The java API endpoint to use, associated with your Oracle Cloud Platform Account.
 This is known as the `REST Endpoint` within the Oracle portal.
-It can also be sourced from the `ORACLEPAAS_JAVA_ENDPOINT` environment variable.

 * `mysql_endpoint` - (Optional) The MySQL API endpoint to use, associated with your Oracle Cloud Platform Account.
 This is known as the `REST Endpoint` within the Oracle portal.
-It can also be sourced from the `ORACLEPAAS_MYSQL_ENDPOINT` environment variable.

 * `max_retries` - (Optional) The maximum number of tries to make for a successful response when operating on resources within Oracle Cloud Platform.
-It can also be sourced from the `OPC_MAX_RETRIES` environment variable.
 Defaults to 1.

 * `insecure` - (Optional) Skips TLS Verification for using self-signed certificates.
 Should only be used if absolutely needed.
-Can also via setting the `OPC_INSECURE` environment variable to `true`.

 ## Supported Resources